Close×

 Dimensions: 42 feet x 20 feet = 840 square feet

-Machinery: lift available on site for use
+Equipment: A lift is available on site for use

 Production dates: June or July 2026